Sitecore/Habitat/README.md

 ---------------

 ###Habitat uses the following:

 * Gulp [gulpjs.com](http://gulpjs.com/)
 * Sass [sass-lang.com](http://sass-lang.com/install)
 * Node (npm) [npmjs.com](https://www.npmjs.com/)

+###To install:

--   Clone this repository to your local file system.
+1. Clone this repository to your local file system.
--   Using SIM (Sitecore Instance Manager) set up a clean Sitecore website in the URL http://habitat/
+2. Using SIM (Sitecore Instance Manager) set up a clean Sitecore website in the URL http://habitat/
--   Copy all assemblies from the Sitecore bin folder to the /lib/Sitecore folder
+3. Copy all assemblies from the Sitecore bin folder to the /lib/Sitecore folder
--   Open visual studio and copy the Habitat.Site.Common/App_Config/Include/z.Habitat.DevSettings.config.sample to z.Habitat.DevSettings.config
+4. Open visual studio and copy the Habitat.Website/App_Config/Include/z.Habitat.DevSettings.config.sample to z.Habitat.DevSettings.config
--   Change the setting to fit with your configuration (see below)
+5. Change the setting to fit with your configuration (see below)
--   Build the solution in Visual Studio
+6. Build the solution in Visual Studio
--   Publish all projects using the Habitat publish settings
+7. Publish all projects using the Habitat publish settings
--   Open [/unicorn.aspx](http://habitat/unicorn.aspx) and synchronize the items to your project
+8. Open [/unicorn.aspx](http://habitat/unicorn.aspx) and synchronize the items to your project

+The project is configured to run Gulp theough the taskrunner in Visual Studio 2015.

+* The **Publish** task will publish all projects to the website location (see configuration below)
+* The **Auto-Publish-Design** automatically publishes .css files when changed (Configure Sass compilation in Visual Studio)

 ###Configuring your settings

 Please note that the project assumes the following settings:

 *Source location:* C:\projects\Habitat\
 *Website location:* C:\websites\Habitat\

-To change these settings modify the following file:
+To change these settings modify the following files:

-Habitat.Site.Common/App_Config/Include/z.Habitat.DevSettings.config.sample
+* Habitat.Website/App_Config/Include/z.Habitat.DevSettings.config.sample
+* Build/gulp.config.js
+* Build/publishsettings.targets

 Resources
 ---------